-- overseeing our executive compensation program, including approving corporate objectives relating to compensation for our CEO, Executive Chairman and other senior executives and determining the annual compensation of our CEO, Executive Chairman and other senior executives: - · reviewing and approving the compensation policy recommended by management with respect to other employees; - · determining, subject to ratification by our independent directors, the compensation of our independent directors; - evaluating the relationship between our risk management practices and our compensation policies and practices applicable to all employees, including our CEO and Executive Chairman, to consider whether they encourage risk-taking that would be reasonably likely to have a material adverse effect on the Company; - · reviewing and approving incentive and equity-based compensation plans and grants; - · reviewing transition and succession planning for senior executives; and - preparing the Compensation Committee Report and reviewing any Compensation Discussion and Analysis included in our proxy statements.
+- overseeing our executive compensation program, including approving corporate objectives relating to compensation for our CEO, Executive Chairman and other senior executives and determining the annual compensation of our CEO, Executive Chairman and other senior executives: - reviewing and approving the compensation policy recommended by management with respect to other employees; - determining, subject to ratification by our independent directors, the compensation of our independent directors; - evaluating the relationship between our risk management practices and our compensation policies and practices applicable to all employees, including our CEO and Executive Chairman, to consider whether they encourage risk-taking that would be reasonably likely to have a material adverse effect on the Company; - reviewing and approving incentive and equity-based compensation plans and grants; - reviewing transition and succession planning for senior executives; and - preparing the Compensation Committee Report and reviewing any Compensation Discussion and Analysis included in our proxy statements.

-The Compensation Committee has authority to secure the services of independent, external advisers to be used by the Compensation Committee in the exercise of its responsibilities, including review of executive compensation, Board compensation and to perform any other analysis that the Compensation Committee deems appropriate.
+The Compensation Committee has the authority to secure the services of independent, external advisers to be used by the Compensation Committee in the exercise of its responsibilities, including review of executive compensation, Board compensation and to perform any other analysis that the Compensation Committee deems appropriate.
 The Compensation Committee engaged Semler Brossy Consulting Group, LLC (Semler Brossy or the Compensation Consultant), an independent compensation consultant, to assist it in evaluating executive and director compensation programs and levels.
 See "Compensation of Named Executive Officers - Compensation Discussion and Analysis - Our Process For Executive Compensation - Role of the Compensation Consultant" for more information about Semler Brossy and the services it provides to the Compensation Committee.
+The Compensation Committee has the authority to delegate any of its responsibilities to one or more subcommittees of the Compensation Committee as it may deem appropriate.